heohpro/werewolves/README.md

 # werewolves

-# an werewolf game webapp create by ng2
+# A werewolf game webapp create by ng2.